ProjectCeladonOrg/pcas_andromeda-db_concept/README.md

 relative to PCAS modules and entities.

 ## Status
 This project is abandoned.
 The vertex store turned out to be costly.
 PCAS AndromedaDB peaked at around 300K transactions/second.
-Project Celadon's GalaxyDB, which uses filesystem abstraction to store entities, is hosted in a mercurial repo on bitbucket, and has been tested on Linux and Plan 9.
-GalaxyDB_PoC, in Python, sustains
-1.5M transactions/second on CephFS (60 OSD's) with SMR rotating disks and no caching.
+Project Celadon's GalaxyDB, which uses BSON and filesystem abstraction to store entities, is hosted in a mercurial repo on bitbucket, and has been tested on Linux and Plan 9.
+GalaxyDB_PoC, in Python, sustains 1.5M transactions/second per host on CephFS (60 OSD's, single host) with SMR rotating disks and no caching.
-The project is currently unreleased as we are translating to Go.
+The project is currently unreleased as we are translating to Rust.
 We expect a 60x improvement on TPS.

+Unlike AndromedaDB, GalaxyDB is general purpose, highly tunable, and supports several methods of data import including:
+ * Text: CSV, JSON, YAML, TOML
+ * Binary: BSON, SQLite3, Pickle
+ * StdIn: All of the above
+ * Socket/IP: SQL, Neo4J, Any system that can support Text and Binary formats

 As always, this project will be released under AGPLv3.

 ## Getting Started